 “Are you the grim reaper?” he asks.

-“Something like that, yes,” I said.
+“Something like that, yes,” I say.

 Then Mrs. Swire, who has been wringing her hands nervously during this exchange, steps forward.
 The look on her face is one of fear, concern, and worry as she speaks up.